 The Biodiversity Conservation Act 2016 prohibits actions that affect threatened species and their habitats, except for three activities for which you need a type of biodiversity conservation licence.
-The Office of Environment and Heritage (OEH) issues licences for these activities.
+The Department of Planning, Industry and Environment issues licences for these activities.

 - a scientific licence – for research, education and conservation

 - a threatened species licence – to harm or pick a threatened plant or animal, ecological community, or to damage habitat

 To apply for a licence to keep native animals as pets, move native animals across state borders, or commercially trade native animals and plants, see wildlife licences.